Charged Higgs observability in the single top production channel at LHC: Introduction

-Now all singal and background events are allowed to pass through all above requirements separatly and corresponding relative effeciencies are obtained with respect to previous cut as given in Tab.\ref{signalcuts} for signal events and Tab.\ref{backgroundcuts} for background events.
-The Tab.\ref{signalcuts} corresponds to four charged Higgs mass hypotheses $m_{H^{\pm}}$ = 200, 250, 300, 400 GeV at tan$\beta=50$.
-In this analysis a charged Higgs with $m_{H^{\pm}}=180$ GeV has not been taken into account because of having mass close to top quark mass and it becomes hard to observe due to a very limited phase space available for charged higgs to decay into top and bottom quarks.
-Usually this feature results a soft kinematics of the final state particles.
-The $t\bar{t}$ events may also be regarded as a source of charged Higgs bosons, when one of the top quark decays to charged Higgs, i.e., $t\bar{t}\rightarrow H^{\pm}W^{\pm}b\bar{b}\rightarrow \tau \nu jjb\bar{b}$.
-Such events are unlikely to be selected by the single top selection procedure mentioned in this paper.
+Now all signal and background events are allowed to pass through all above requirements separately and corresponding relative efficiencies are obtained with respect to previous cut as given in Table~\ref{signalcuts} for signal events and Table~\ref{backgroundcuts} for background events.
+The Table~\ref{signalcuts} corresponds to four charged Higgs mass hypotheses $m_{H^{\pm}}$ = 200, 250, 300, 400 GeV at tan$\beta=$ 50.
+As mass of charged Higgs $m_{H^{\pm}}=180$ GeV is close to top quark mass and also it becomes hard to observe decay of charged Higgs into top and bottom quarks due to a very limited parameter space available so charged Higgs have not been considered .
+Usually this feature results in a soft kinematics of the final state particles.
+The $t\bar{t}$ events may also be treated as a source of charged Higgs bosons, when one of the top quark decays to charged Higgs, i.e., $t\bar{t}\rightarrow H^{\pm}W^{\pm}b\bar{b}\rightarrow \tau \nu jjb\bar{b}$.
+Such events are unlikely to be selected by the single top selection procedure and rejected badly.
 Consequently, the $t\bar{t}$ has no sizable contribution in addition of asking 3 jets in each event.
 The soft QCD multi jet sample is also entirely vanished.
-Taking $m_{H^{\pm}}$ = 200 GeV as an example the $\sigma \times BR(H^{\pm}\rightarrow tb$) is 5.63 pb and a total effeciency of 0.0018 is obtained which leads to 1013 events at 100 $fb^{-1}$ being the largest statistics out of all signal hypotheses.
-In principle the invariant mass distribution of top and bottom quark should make the charged Higgs boson mass, however due to several effects e.g., jet energy resolution, false jet combination, mis-identification of jets and errors in their energy and flight directions create the shifts in the peaks of charged Higgs invariant mass around the input mass as can be observed in Fig.ref{chmassall}. \\ Each distribution is normalized with the real number of events at 100 $fb^{-1}$ including selection effeciencies as shown in Fig.\ref{CHmassbins}.
-Finally the number of signal and background events, effeciencies corresponding to different charged Higgs mass windows, signal to background ratio ($S/B$) and optimized signal significance ($S/\sqrt{B}$) are shown in Tab.\ref{significance}.
+Taking $m_{H^{\pm}}$ = 200 GeV as an example the $\sigma \times BR(H^{\pm}\rightarrow tb$) is 5.63 $pb$ and a total efficiency of 0.0018 is obtained which leads to 1013 events at 100 $fb^{-1}$ being the largest statistics out of all signal hypotheses.
+In principle the invariant mass distribution of top and bottom quark should make the charged Higgs boson mass, however due to several effects e.g., jet energy resolution, false jet combination, mis-identification of jets and errors in their energy and flight directions create the shifts in the peaks of charged Higgs invariant mass around the input mass as can be observed in Figure~\ref{chmassall}. \\ Each obtained distribution is normalized with the real number of events at 100 $fb^{-1}$ including selection efficiencies as shown in Figure~\ref{CHmassbins}.
+Finally the number of signal and background events, efficiencies corresponding to different charged Higgs mass windows, signal to background ratio ($S/B$) and optimized signal significance ($S/\sqrt{B}$) are shown in Table~\ref{significance}.